 Sink drains: Forget those harsh chemical cleaners.
 Easily unclog your sink drain with a mini-plunger.
 It can be readily found at home centers and hardware stores.

 Bathtub drains: There's more than one way to unclog a stopped-up bathtub drain.
 Try these techniques.
 What most people forget is to stop up the overflow drain with a rag or washcloth.

 Dripping faucet: A dripping faucet costs money.
-You pay for the wasted water, and if it's the hot water tap that's leaking, you pay for the energy to heat that water, too.
+You pay for the wasted water and perhaps the energy to heat that water, too.
 Here's how to fix the problem.
 Part 1 Part 2

 Dripping single-handle faucet: Purchase a new faucet cartridge at your home center or hardware store, then change the cartridge in that single-lever faucet and fix the drip yourself.

 Geothermal heating: The condensate drain tube in your geothermal furnace/heating unit should be cleared of debris annually.
 Here's what to do and what could happen if you don't.

 Taking out a toilet: You've got a new toilet ready to install, but first things first -- taking out the old one.
 And you shouldn't encounter much poo, if any.
 Here's how to do it.

 Installing a toilet: Buy your own new toilet and install it yourself!
 Here are some tricks that will help.
 (You might need a second person to help with the lifting.)

 Grungy-looking toilet?
 All you may need to do is replace the seat!
 Typically, all it involves is tightening a couple of plastic wing-style nuts.
 Here's how!